Pelvic Organ Prolapse:

 Blog Prolapse Types

-• Posterior wall prolapse, also called a rectocele, occurs when the rectum pushes into the back of the vaginal wall.
+• Rectocele (Rectal Prolapse): When the rectum pushes into the vaginal wall.

 Symptoms and stages of pelvic organ prolapse

 Symptoms.
-One of the problems with prolapse is that women may not notice the problem until the condition has significantly progressed.
-Some symptoms to look out for include:
+One of the problems with pelvic prolapse is that women may not notice the problem until the condition has significantly progressed.

 • Trouble urinating, caused by a kink in the ureter from a cystocele.